Two white men charged with shooting at Black FedEx worker

 Police said that the duo who chased Mr Gibson had turned themselves in on 1 February.

-They had been identified as Gregory Case, who drove the pickup truck, and his son Brandon Case who fired the shots.
+They had been identified as Gregory Case, who allegedly drove the pickup truck, and his son Brandon Case who allegedly fired the shots.

 They posted bail on $75,000 and $150,000 bonds, respectively.